CamFlow/documentation/docs/installation.md

 ## 1. Installation via the package manager

 The quickest way to install CamFlow is through the packages hosted on [packagecloud](https://packagecloud.io/camflow/provenance).
-For now, only Fedora is supported.
+For now, only Fedora is supported (please, click on this [link](https://packagecloud.io/camflow/provenance) and check which Fedora release(s) is/are currently supported).
 The installation process is really simple

 ``` BASH
 curl -s https://packagecloud.io/install/repositories/camflow/provenance/script.rpm.sh | sudo bash